ZixHD/ZixHD/README.md

-# 💫 About Me:
+# Hi 👋!
+I'm Teodor
-Hi 👋!
-I'm Teodor<br><br>I'm a Software Engineer from Serbia with a passion for building software that solves real problems and creates meaningful experiences.<br>In my free time, I love making games in Godot — it's my creative outlet and a way to bring ideas to life through code and design.<br>
+I'm a Software Engineer from Serbia with a passion for building software that solves real problems and creates meaningful experiences.<br>In my free time, I love making games in Godot — it's my creative outlet and a way to bring ideas to life through code and design.<br>

 # 💻 Tech Stack: